 - Being able to prove the stay of 20 years

 - Not having serious or questionable criminal convictions

 What Can Break Continuous Residence?

 The 20 years of continuous residence can be broken under specific circumstances, including:

-- If the applicant has been out of the UK for a total of 18 months within the 20 years of their stay in the country.
+- If the applicant has been absent from the uk for a total of 18 months within the 20 years or 548 days of their stay in the country.